SecureCloud-Experts/nerdio-scripted-actions/README.md

-# Nerdio-Actions
+# Nerdio Scripted Actions
-This repository contains scripted actions, runbooks, etc. to use with NMM or NME
+This repository contains scripts and azure runbooks for integration with `Scripted Actions` in `Nerdio Manager for Enterprise / MSP`.

+> [!CAUTION]
+> All code in this repository is provided as-is, without warranty or support of any kind.
+You use the scripts on your on risk!